facebook/flipper/docs/send-data.md

 sidebar_label: Send Data
 ---

-It is often useful to get an instance of a sonar plugin to send data to it.
-Sonar makes this simple with built in support.
+It is often useful to get an instance of a flipper plugin to send data to it.
+Flipper makes this simple with built in support.

 Plugins should be treated as singleton instances as there can only be one `SonarClient` and each `SonarClient` can only have one instance of a certain plugin.
-The Sonar API makes this simple by offering a way to get the current client and query it for plugins.
+The Flipper API makes this simple by offering a way to get the current client and query it for plugins.

 Plugins are identified by the string that their identifier method returns, in this example, "MySonarPlugin":